HiConfiT/hiconfit-core/csp2choco-package/README.md

 # csp2choco-package

-A translator, using the ANTLR4 runtime for parsing, enables converting CSP constraints into Choco Solver commands.
+A translator for converting CSP constraints into Choco Solver commands.

-For further details about the library, please refer to the [Documentation].
+Please refer to the [Documentation] for further details about the library.

 ## Features